Modesto Fernandez Diaz-Silveira

-Modesto Francisco Fernández Díaz-Silveira (Havana, 1946) is a Cuban government official that travels often around the world talking about the environment.
+Modesto Francisco Fernández Díaz-Silveira (Havana, 1946) is a Cuban expert that participated in several environmental related mechanisms, mainly those inserta the United Nations.

-He in an Investigator of the Instituto de Investigaciones Fundamentales para la Agricultura Tropical (INIFAT)in the Cuban Ministry of Agriculture.
+He was a Senior Scientific Researcher of the “Instituto de Investigaciones Fundamentales para la Agricultura Tropical” (INIFAT) in the Cuban Ministry of Agriculture.
 He was a member of the United Nations Forum on Forests (UNFF) held in 2003.
 He has spoken various times at the International Institute for Sustainable Development (IISD) in Canada.
+He was the Chair of the Third Session of the FAO “International Treaty on Plant Genétic Resources for Food and Agriculture”, from 2008 to 2009, as well as the Vice-Chair for the same International Treaty, representing the Latín-America and Caribbean Región (GRULAC), from 2006 to 2009.

-He got his undergraduate degree in Agricultural Engineering, and his doctorate in Agricultural Sciences from the University of Havana.
+He got his undergraduate degree in Agricultural Engineering, and his doctorate (PhD) in Agricultural Sciences from the University of Havana.
 He is the son of Modesto Fernández-Roseñada and Lydia Díaz-Silveira López and the grandson of Francisco Díaz-Silveira.
-His second cousin is Francisco Díaz-Silveira Tamargo, an anti-Castro Cuban militant.
+One of his cousins is Francisco Díaz-Silveira Tamargo, an anti-Castro Cuban militant.